mlcommons/croissant/docs/howto/labels.md

 ### Scope of the name and url

-A `sc:name` or a `sc:URL` describes the parent entity, whether that's a record (the label is a "root-level" `Field`), or a `Field`, if the field is defined as a subfield.
+A `sc:name` or a `sc:URL` describes the containing entity, whether that's a record (the label is a "root-level" `Field`), or a `Field`, if the field is defined as a subfield.